Raising Rates Without Riling Your Renters

 • Your facility is full.

 • If your facility is full, or nearly full, consider raising your rates.
-According to advice from some seasoned self storage operators, you want to aim for 85% to 90% occupancy.
+Most operators want to aim for 85% to 90% occupancy.
 Any more and you’re leaving money on the table by offering rates below what the market will pay.

 Raising the Rates